 Website | Mailbox.org |

-Mailbox.org is a german secure email service that you should definitely consider.
-It provides robust security for your email, but it also functions as an all-inclusive productivity suite, similar to Microsoft 365 (formerly known as Office 365).
+Mailbox.org is a German secure email service that you should definitely consider.
+It is among the top secure email service providers and delivers strong security for your email.
+It also functions as an all-inclusive productivity suite, similar to Microsoft 365.
 It offers a huge lineup of features, including Mail, Calendar, Address Book, Drive (cloud storage), Tasks, Portal, Text, Spreadsheet, Presentation, and Webchat.
 Impressively, Mailbox.org still has a user-friendly interface and sharp design.

-When choosing a secure email provider, you often have to pick between features and security.
+When looking for a highly secure email provider, you often have to decide between features and security.
 With Mailbox.org, you can arguably get the best of both worlds.
 From the security and encryption side, it offers full PGP support and can easily encrypt all your data at rest on their secure servers in Germany.
 You can also use Mailbox.org with mobile apps and third-party email clients.

 Lastly, Mailbox.org is very affordable, with basic plans starting at only €1 per month.
 You can pick up a free 30-day trial if you want to test-drive this privacy-focused email provider.

 Note: Mailbox.org does receive requests for information from “public authorities.”
-In 2022, they received 55 requests for information, and ultimately rejected about 13% of them.
+In 2024, they received 83 requests for information, and ultimately rejected 25 of them.
 They responded to the rest of them as required by law.

 + Pros